wri/trazo/README.md

   --year-field crop_year
 ```

 After you have these grids, open the grids and your field boundaries in your preferred geometry editing software; ArcPro, QGIS, Collect Earth Online, etc. Fill in ALL fields within each chip.
 If you do not fill in all fields, you must use presence-only labels, which weights the background (non-fields) and the unlabeled fields with the value '3'.
 These values are excluded when calculating loss during fine-tuning/training.
+Presence-only masking will be added to step-2 later.
+You can use the output of step 1B as the imagery to label.
+Be sure that whatever reference year you are choosing matches when the rest of your field boundaries were produced.

-### 1B Creating harvest/planting images for every grid
+### > 1B Creating harvest/planting images for every grid

 Produce two 4 band chips per AOI: a planting window and a harvest window.
 Selection uses SOS and EOS rasters to target month ranges and prioritizes low cloud cover at the chip level.